 Moving to the Netherlands: The Culture Shock, the Excitement

-Having zero experience in traveling abroad, Puji was quite nervous.
+Having zero experience in travelling abroad, Puji was quite nervous.
 “It was like a roller-coaster feeling.
 I have never been on a long haul flight before.
 I was scared I would be lost somewhere on my transit or miss my flight.
 But thankfully there were a few Indonesian students on the same flight and one of them even went to Groningen with me”, said Puji.

 Puji also added that once she stepped her feet in Groningen, she did not stop being grateful.
 She had never imagined of pursuing a Master’s degree in the Netherlands, never been there, and even having no knowledge about the country.
 “It felt like a dream, really.
 But then I realised that my journey did not stop here.
 This was only the beginning as there were a lot to endure”, she asserted.

 Being miles away from her home country was quite a challenge for Puji.
 She had to fight the freezing cold weather in the Netherlands that she suffered from severe dry skin.
 Furthermore, she experienced a whole difference in the prayer times because of the different time zone from Indonesia.
 It was rather inconvenient for her to match her timetable to the local prayer times.
-It also affected the fasting month during Ramadan in the summer where the sun sets for barely five to six hours that Puji had to fast for 18 to 19 hours in the midst of her long list of activities.
+It also affected the fasting month during Ramadan in the summer where the sun sets for barely five to six hours that Puji had to fast for eighteen to nineteen hours in the midst of her long list of activities.

 As a Moslem, Puji had to be extra careful to select only halal foods while in the Netherlands this might be a bit tough.
 “Well, although non-halal foods were everywhere in the city, I was lucky enough that apparently there were some halal shops and restaurants too.
 It was totally different from Indonesia where most foods are halal.
 But apart from that, I learned to read the ingredients on the food package”, Puji argued.